 - Give yourself plenty of time – We tend to underestimate how long things take and this is especially true when it comes to cooking in large quantities, especially if you’re new to bulk cooking (which you probably are).
 This means you want to give yourself plenty of room for error so that you have enough time to correct any mistakes.

 Once you have finished bulk cooking you may be ready to serve the food straight away.
 However, you may have cooked your food the day before so that you are not too stressed on the day of your event or family gathering.

 In that case, you will need to let the food cool to room temperature and, again, need a large enough refrigerator to keep it at a safe temperature until serving it the next day.

 When you reheat on the day you want to make sure your food is warmed to a safe temperature.
-Do this by bringing the boil and then simmering until it reaches the correct heat (see above for correct temperature), which you can measure with a thermometer.
+Do this by bringing it to the boil and then simmering it until it reaches the correct heat (see above for the correct temperature), which you can measure with a thermometer.